SamiPerttu/fundsp/README.md

 ## Audio Processing and Synthesis Library for Rust

 [FunDSP](https://github.com/SamiPerttu/fundsp)
-is an audio DSP (digital dignal processing) library with a focus on usability.
+is an audio DSP ([digital signal processing](https://en.wikipedia.org/wiki/Digital_signal_processing)) library with a focus on usability.

-It features a powerful inline graph notation that empowers users to accomplish diverse audio processing tasks with ease and elegance.
+FunDSP features a powerful inline graph notation that empowers users to accomplish diverse audio processing tasks with ease and elegance.

 The custom notation taps into composable, zero-cost abstractions